vegardit/copycat/README.md

 Advantages over robocopy:
 - exclude files/folders using relative paths and glob patterns
-- cross platform support
+- cross-platform support
-- ANSI colored console output
+- ANSI-colored, concise console output
-- tray-icon and desktop notifications about major sync events
+- Desktop notifications and tray icon on major sync events
-- YAML config file
+- YAML config for defaults and multiple tasks
+- Date/time filters (`--since`, `--until`) with natural language support

 ## <a name="installation"></a>Installation

-For Windows/Linux/MacOS self-contained binaries can be downloaded at https://github.com/vegardit/copycat/releases
+For Windows/Linux/macOS, self-contained single-file binaries can be downloaded at https://github.com/vegardit/copycat/releases

 No installation is required.

+- Windows: download the `.exe` and either run it directly or place it somewhere on your `PATH`.
+- Linux/macOS: download the binary, `chmod +x copycat`, then run it (optionally move to a directory on your `PATH`, e.g. `/usr/local/bin`).

+## <a name="quick-start"></a>Quick Start

+- One-time sync (with deletion):
+  - Windows: `copycat sync C:\src X:\dst --delete`
+  - Linux/macOS: `copycat sync /src /mnt/dst --delete`
+- Continuous sync (watch for changes): `copycat watch <SOURCE> <TARGET>`
+- Increase verbosity with `-v`, `-vv`, `-vvv`, or use `-q` for quiet.

 ## <a name="usage"></a>Usage